Top 30 Archaeological Sites and Landmarks of Greece

 You can also see the Forum built by the Romans 2,000 years ago, which contains the Bema (public platform) where Saint Paul pleaded for his life before the Roman Governor Gallio in 52 AD.

-Also inside the Forum are the remains of the Peirene Fountain, a sacred spring located near Lechaion Road, which was the major source of water for Corinth.
+Also inside the Forum are the remains of the Peirene Fountain, a sacred spring located near Lechaion Road, said to have come into existence after Pegasus, the mythical winged white horse of Greek mythology created a hole in the ground when stamping his hoof.

 The area of Ancient Corinth is rife with ancient ruins and artifacts, which are being discovered continuously, while digging for new constructions, therefore, local residents, are loath to purchasing land here, in case excavations uncover archaeological finds, which means the area will be taken by the Greek state, as an archaeological site.